mqttjs/MQTT.js/README.md

     reconnections
   * `connectTimeout`: `30 * 1000` milliseconds, time to wait before a
     CONNACK is received
+  * `username`: the username required by your broker, if any
+  * `password`: the password required by your broker, if any
   * `incomingStore`: a [Store](#store) for the incoming packets
   * `outgoingStore`: a [Store](#store) for the outgoing packets
   * `will`: a message that will sent by the broker automatically when